 This compliance report is a condition of the approval for the Edna May Gold Project expansion under the EPBC Act.
-The document seeks to provide a description of activities undertaken during the reporting period and EMO compliance to the conditions of the approval document.
+The document seeks to provide a description of activities undertaken during the reporting period and document EMO's compliance with the conditions of the approval document.

-The project approved is for the development of the Greenfinch pit which includes the clearing of up to 16.6 hectares of native vegetation.
+The project was approved for the development of the Greenfinch pit which included the clearing of up to 16.6 hectares of native vegetation.
 The project was assessed under the EPBC Act due to the potential threat to EPBC Act-listed species and ecological communities.
 This included the Carnaby's Black Cockatoo (Endangered), the Eucalypt Woodlands of the Western Australian Wheatbelt Threatened Ecological Community (Critically endangered) and Eremophila resinosa Resinous Eremophila (Endangered).